2 Minute Intro

 - I’ve been doing full-stack Drupal since 2013 – I’m an Acquia certified Drupal 8 Grand Master.

-- I work with PHP, SQL, JS, HTML, CSS and Ruby.
+- I work with PHP, Ruby, SQL, JS, HTML and CSS.

 - I’ve built a few CMSs and e-commerce platforms from scratch – it was fun!